 #4.
 What Must an Illinois Medical Malpractice Claim Prove?

-To prove a medical malpractice claim in Illinois, you must show:
+To prove a medical claim in Illinois, you must show:

 - A provider-patient relationship existed.
-This means that you had agreed to obtain medical services from the provider, and the provider agreed to perform those services for you.
+A doctor-patient relationship means that you had agreed to obtain medical services from the provider, and the provider agreed to perform those services for you.
 Health care providers only owe a standard of care to their patients.

 - The provider’s negligence resulted in your injury.
 This is perhaps the most important element, as you cannot sue a doctor if you were not injured, even if an error occurred.
 Likewise, you must prove that the provider’s actions were the cause of your injury, something that many medical malpractice insurers will attempt to blame on other issues.